 - Begin your academic career in an environment designed to foster your creative endeavors and develop your academic skills.

 - Connect easily with classmates for study groups and class projects.

 - Learn about the various related programs, events and opportunities available to UMass Amherst students.

 During your weekly RAP seminar meeting you will:

 - Explore topics from both current and historical contexts.

 - Utilize readings, multimedia, and social media to insprire lively and meaningful class discussions.

 The seminar will also provide a supportive environment for personal reflection and critical thinking on the topics generated by the group.
 These exciting conversations will begin in class and since the students will be living together, you will have the opportunity to continue discussing and debating with friends when class is over.

-"The American Family", History 242 course (for students living together in Pierpont Hall) will provide an historical and cross-cultural approach to the study of families in America.
+This course will provide an historical and cross-cultural approach to the study of families in America.
 Beginning in the seventeenth century, we will examine how different groups within America constituted their family units in response to changing political, social, cultural, and religious attitudes.
 Ending with the family today, the course explores the changing function of families in America, and in particular the role of youth within family structure.

 Be sure to visit the How to Join page on this website to learn about the process and important timelines you must follow to become a member of this fantastic program!